Samuel Locke (educator)

 Samuel Locke (November 23, 1732 – January 15, 1778) was an American Congregational clergyman and educator.

 Biography

 Samuel Locke was born in Woburn, Massachusetts on November 23, 1732.
-He was the son of Samuel Locke (1702-1775) and Rebecca (Richardson) Locke Wilder.
+He was the son of Samuel Locke and Rebecca (Richardson) Locke Wilder.

-He graduated from Harvard College in 1755.
+He graduated from Harvard College in 1755, where he was a classmate of future American President and founding father John Adams.
 He was ordained at Sherburne 7 Nov 1759.

-He married Mary Porter 2 Jan 1760.
+He married Mary Porter on 2 January 1760.
 Mary was the daughter of Rev. Samuel Porter.
 Rev. Porter was a predecessor to Rev Locke at Sherburne.
+They had 3 children (2 sons and a daughter): Dr. Samuel Locke (1761-1788), Mary Locke (1763-1796), and John Locke (1765-1800).

 After serving as pastor in Sherborn, Massachusetts, he was appointed president of Harvard University.
-He held that post from 1770 to 1773, when he resigned.
+He held that post from 1770 to 1773, when he resigned after his housemaid became pregnant.
 He then returned to Sherborn, where he died of apoplexy.